CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 {: .note }
 > **Note:** Site cards and regions represent the geography of Middle-earth.
 They are used to control the acquisition of resources.
 Each turn, examine the resources in your hand and select a nearby site to travel to.
 Do not worry too much about which site to use, just pick one that has the resource type you want to play.
 It also helps if you preselect the location cards you are most likely to use.
 See the color insert for a map of Middle-earth.

 _Play Deck_ — This deck consists of your resource cards, hazards cards, and character cards.
 You randomly draw cards from this deck during play.
-Your play deck starts with an equal number of resource cards and hazard cards.<br>You can use resources at certain sites and under certain conditions.
+Your play deck starts with an equal number of resource cards and hazard cards.<br>&emsp;You can use resources at certain sites and under certain conditions.
 Resources include: items, factions, allies, events, etc. _You may only play resource cards during your own turn_.
 You use hazards to hinder and attack your opponent’s characters in order to prevent them from marshalling resources. _You may only play hazard cards during your opponent’s movement/hazard phase_.

 {: .note}
 > **Clarification:** The card, _Twilight_, is an exception to this rule—it can be played at anytime, either as a resource or as a hazard (it does not count against the hazard limit).
 Certain other cards specifically state when they may be played.